urbao/stockoala/README.md

 ## Features

 - collect TWSE and TPEX stock data every week
-- parse data to find weekly MAX and min price
+- parse data to find weekly Max and min price
 - written in Shell and Python3
-- run in Ubuntu 22.04
+- already test running in Ubuntu 22.04

 ## Run Locally